 So here you are then, a first century Christian, you cannot work, you cannot buy, you cannot sell, you’ve come home from a long day of fruitlessly searching for employment only to find your neighbors have ransacked your home and taken everything you own, and perhaps tomorrow the local authorities will arrive at your doorstep to arrest you and drag you off to your death.
 Into this miserable situation comes word from a brother.
 John has received a word from the Lord.
 The brother delivers into your hand a scroll containing John’s message from the Lord.
-After unrolling it you begin to read . . . and read these words –
+After unrolling it you begin to read –

 “Blessed is the one who reads aloud the words of this prophecy, and blessed are those who hear, and who keep what is written in it, for the time is near.”

-Sounds good, right?
-Except that by the time you finish the book you discover that it is about something which is going to happen two-thousand years from now, long after you have been murdered for your faith in Christ.
-Here now is the obvious question – how on earth is that supposed to bless you?
+Except as you continue to read the message from the Lord, you eventually discover that it’s about something that is going to happen two-thousand years from now, long after you have been murdered for your faith and buried.
+How in the world is that supposed to bless you?

-Now I ask, if this book is about the end of time, then how on earth are you going to be blessed by it if what happens in it is all about something that is going to happen long after you are dead?
-Either God mocks His people when He promises that they will blessed by reading this book, or this book is not about the end of time.
+It must be asked then.
+If this book is about the end of time, then how on earth are you going to be blessed by it if what happens in it is all about something that is going to happen long after you are dead?
+Either God mocks His people when He promises they will blessed by reading this book, or this book is not about the end of time.

-Right away then, we should see a very serious problem with four of the five major views, because the first four of them are insistent that this book is indeed about the end of time.
+Right away then, we should see a very serious problem with four of the five major views, because the first four of them insist that this book is about the end of time.
 Consider Dispensationalism, for instance.